ROCm/rmm-rocm/README.md

 A call to `device_memory_resource::allocate(bytes, stream_a)` returns a pointer that is valid to use on `stream_a`.
-Using the memory on a different stream (say `stream_b`) is Undefined Behavior unless the two streams are first synchronized, for example by using `cudaStreamSynchronize(stream_a)` or by recording a CUDA event on `stream_a` and then calling `cudaStreamWaitEvent(stream_b, event)`.
+Using the memory on a different stream (say `stream_b`) is Undefined Behavior unless the two streams are first synchronized, for example by using `hipStreamSynchronize(stream_a)` or by recording a event on `stream_a` and then calling `hipStreamWaitEvent(stream_b, event)`.

 The stream specified to `device_memory_resource::deallocate` should be a stream on which it is valid to use the deallocated memory immediately for another allocation.
 Typically this is the stream on which the allocation was *last* used before the call to `deallocate`.
-The passed stream may be used internally by a `device_memory_resource` for managing available memory with minimal synchronization, and it may also be synchronized at a later time, for example using a call to `cudaStreamSynchronize()`.
+The passed stream may be used internally by a `device_memory_resource` for managing available memory with minimal synchronization, and it may also be synchronized at a later time, for example using a call to `hipStreamSynchronize()`.

-For this reason, it is Undefined Behavior to destroy a CUDA stream that is passed to `device_memory_resource::deallocate`.
+For this reason, it is Undefined Behavior to destroy a stream that is passed to `device_memory_resource::deallocate`.
 If the stream on which the allocation was last used has been destroyed before calling `deallocate` or it is known that it will be destroyed, it is likely better to synchronize the stream (before destroying it) and then pass a different stream to `deallocate`